nikitavoloboev/data/travel/visited/united-states.md

 - [Would any of you guys live in the USA , or stay in Netherlands?
 (2021)](https://www.reddit.com/r/Netherlands/comments/qjmds0/would_any_of_you_guys_live_in_the_usa_or_stay_in/)
 - [Culture Shock: Looking at the United States as an Indian, two months in (2021)](https://siddhesh.substack.com/p/culture-shock) ([HN](https://news.ycombinator.com/item?id=29073899))
 - [I'm Peter Roberts, immigration attorney who does work for YC and startups.
 AMA (2021)](https://news.ycombinator.com/item?id=29200687)
+- [Immigration as the new abortion (2021)](https://noahpinion.substack.com/p/immigration-as-the-new-abortion) - Why I'm still pessimistic that the Age of Immigration can be restored soon. ([Tweet](https://twitter.com/Noahpinion/status/1459339040507920390))